 Please do not send any application materials directly to the department.

 Proficiency in English is an admission requirement, but it does not guarantee admission.
 All international students must score at least 570 (paper-based TOEFL) or 88 (internet-based TOEFL) or 6.5 (IELTS) on a diagnostic English examination.
 Additional English testing and coursework may be required for students who are admitted.
+Students who have graduated, or will graduate before beginning your studies at ISU, from a 4-year college or university in the USA or other countries where English is the only official language, do not need to submit a TOEFL or IELTS score.

 Students from other countries must normally be supported by their own universities or governments, or by personal funds.
 However, some financial assistance is available for outstanding international students.
 International students must have health insurance while enrolled at Iowa State.